Brunhilda of Austrasia: Religion

 Brunhilda was raised as an Arian Christian, but upon her marriage to Sigebert, converted to Catholic Christianity.
 In general, she protected the church and treated Pope Gregory the Great with great respect.
-He wrote a series of positive letters to her; in 597 he wrote to her about interdicting pagan rites such as tree worship.
+He wrote a series of positive letters to her.
+Then in 597 he found her useful in resolving a problem that needed redress in the Frankish kingdom, that is, the continued pagan worship of idols and trees, practices which her bishop, Syagrius of Autun, had not sufficiently addressed.
+When Brunhilda wrote Gregory seeking the pallium for Syagrius, the pope saw his opportunity to address the bishop's derelictions, agreeing to grant the request on condition that Brunhilda restrain, under the regulation of discipline, those who were practicing the acts which Syagrius had ignored.

 Gregory of Tours was another favoured cleric; he was a trusted courtier to her and her son from 587 until his death.
 She also took a keen personal interest in the bishoprics and monasteries within her dominion.
 This brought her into conflict with Columbanus, abbot of Luxeuil, whom she eventually exiled to Italy, where he founded Bobbio.
 Brunhilda also played a role in perpetuating the diocese of Maurienne as a suffragan bishopric of the archdiocese of Vienne.
 In 576, Brunhilda's protector, Sigebert's brother Guntram, had founded the new bishopric at Saint-Jean-de-Maurienne, separating the Maurienne Valley and the neighboring Susa Valley from the Diocese of Turin.
 The Bishop of Turin protested this to Brunhilda for more than twenty years, but even when Pope Gregory the Great supported his complaint in 599, Brunhilda dismissed it.